Mattering

 INHABITING THE EARTH

 Descending through the cloud as we land at Kayseri airport, the wide expanse of central Anatolia stretches out below as far as the eye can see.
 Bleached and arid, the rocky plain looks barren from this distance.
-After the compressed vitality and sensory feast of Istanbul, the land appears mute and empty - inhospitable, pitiless and forbidding.
+After the sensory feast of Istanbul, the land appears mute and empty - inhospitable, pitiless and forbidding.
 Stepping into the hermetically sealed vehicle which will take us further into this Cappadocian wilderness, I feel my heart contract.
 Why have I journeyed all this way, to a place so devoid of life?

 Cave dwelling carved into the naturally sculpted conical rock spire